Xá Lợi Pagoda raids: Background

-The Catholic Church was the largest landowner in the country, and the "private" status that was imposed on Buddhism by the French, which required official permission to conduct public activities, was not repealed by Diệm.
-The land owned by the church was exempt from land reform, and Catholics were also de facto exempt from the corvée labor that the government obliged all other citizens to perform; public spending was disproportionately distributed to Catholic majority villages.
+The Catholic Church was the largest landowner in the country, and the "private" status that was imposed on Buddhism by the French, which required official permission to conduct public Buddhist activities, was not repealed by Diệm.
+Land owned by the Catholic Church was exempt from land reform measures.
+Allegedly, U.S. aid was disproportionately distributed to Catholic majority villages.
 Under Diệm, the Catholic Church enjoyed special exemptions in property acquisition, and in 1959, he dedicated the country to the Virgin Mary.
-The Vatican flag was regularly flown at major public events in South Vietnam.
+The white and gold papal flag was allegedly flown at major public events in South Vietnam.
+However, portrayals by Western media at the time were severely distorted, as Vietnamese Buddhism in fact flourished under Diệm's First Republic.